aws-samples/aws-identitycenter-codepipeline-auto-assignment/README.md

 6. Choose Next to proceed with setting options for your stack and create the stack.
 7. Once the CloudFormation stack is created successfully, follow the steps under Deployment section below.

-## Implementation
+## 4. Implementation Steps

-### Deployment in delegated administrator account
+### 4.1.
+Deployment in delegated administrator account (Recommended)

-1. [Clone/fork](#downloading-and-keeping-the-solution-up-to-date) this repository. cd into the repository root directory.
+1. [Clone/fork](#8-cloning-or-forking-the-repository) this repository. cd into the repository root directory.
 2. Create an AWS CodeCommit repository or a [CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create.html) to connect to your git repository.
 The AWS CodeCommit repository or the CodeConnection Connection must exist prior to deploying codepipeline-stack.template in next step.
    - If you chose CodeCommit, the name of CodeCommit repository will be used when we create pipeline with codepipeline-stack.template.
    - If you created a CodeConnection Connection, the full connection ARN of the CodeConnection Connection will be used when we create pipeline with codepipeline-stack.template.